microprediction/timemachines/README.md

     pip install --upgrade pycaret-ts-alpha

-## Install on M1 (or if you prefer conda)
+## Install on M1

 Using only pip and venv on mac silicon is, at the time of writing, a fool's errand.
-Instead:
+And some prefer conda anayway.
+One option is:

     brew install miniforge

+(you can get homebrew [here](https://brew.sh/)).
 You have other options [here](https://github.com/conda-forge/miniforge) for installing miniforge.
 Then make a new conda env:

     conda create -n myenv
     conda activate myenv